Tech Pack Design

 Tech Pack For Sampling.

-Most clothing factories insist on tech packs, even before sampling. in our opinion, they are not really necessary until the production stage.
+Most clothing factories insist on tech packs, even before sampling.
+In our opinion, it is best to finalise the sample before completing the tech pack.
+They are not really necessary until the production stage.

 Advantages In Using A Tech Pack.